Karosa B 952

-Karosa B 952 is an urban bus produced by bus manufacturer Karosa from the Czech Republic, in the years of 2002 to 2006.
-Modernised version B952E was introduced in 2003.
+Karosa B 952 is an urban bus produced from 2002 to 2006 by bus manufacturer Karosa from the Czech Republic.
+A modernised version, B952E, was introduced in 2003.

 Construction features

 Karosa B 952 is a model of the Karosa 900 series.
 The B 952 is unified with city bus models such as the B 951 and the B 961.
 The body was assembled to the skeleton, which has undergone a dip stage, sheets were galvanized and painted and then to have it installed additional components.
 The body is semi-self-supporting with frame and engine with manual gearbox is placed in the rear part.
 The engine drives only the rear axle.
 The front and rear axles are solid.
 All the axles are mounted on air suspension.
 On the right side are three doors (first are narrower than middle doors).
 Inside are used plastic Vogelsitze or Ster seats.
 The driver's cab is separated from the rest of the vehicle by a glazed partition.
 In the middle part is room for a pram or wheelchair.